 - Some things you don’t want to change, or simply can’t.
 So, in descending order of importance:

 - The frame geometry must suit your style of riding and fit you.
 Right now specifics of geometry are beyond the scope of this guide, but hopefully over time through reviews we’ll build up a bit of a guide.
-Your trusty shop should be able to advise about head angles, chainstay length and so on if you ask.
+Your trusty shop should be able to advise about head angles, chainstay length and so on if you ask (see Notes on Geometry below)

 - Wheels matter.
 Typically the more you pay, the better wheels and tyres you will get.
 Look for tubeless ready rims and tyres on a quality rig.
 A good set of wheels can cost up to $4000 for carbon fibre.
 Good wheels are robust AND comfortable, and provide a good mount for your tubeless tyres.
 Why tubeless?
 Comfort, traction, lower rolling resistance and better puncture protection especially in rocky or rooty terrain.